 Looking to head out on your own as a tax agent or rapidly expand your accountancy?

 Banks love accountants and offer incredible deals on accounting practice commercial loans just to get your business.

 Borrowing the amount to fund your business goals will come down to choosing the right commercial lender.

 How much can I borrow?

 - Freehold: Borrow up to 70% of the purchase price (standard commercial property) or up to 100% using a guarantor.

-- Leasehold: Up to 60% of actual gross fee income or projected income.
+- Leasehold: Up to 60% of the actual gross fee income or projected income.

 - With wealth management arm attached: Up to 2.5x financial planning renewal income (earnings before interest and tax) multiple.

 - Principal and interest: 10 years (fully paid off)

 - Interest-only: 3 years (to be fully paid off)